Ephraim Mirvis

-Sir Ephraim Yitzchak Mirvis (born 7 September 1956) is a British Orthodox rabbi who serves as the Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
+Sir Ephraim Yitzchak Mirvis (born 7 September 1956) is a South African-born British Orthodox rabbi who serves as the Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
 He served as the Chief Rabbi of Ireland between 1985 and 1992.

 Early life and education

-Mirvis was born in Johannesburg, South Africa, in 1956, the son of rabbi Lionel and Freida Mirvis.
+Mirvis was born in Johannesburg, Union of South Africa, in 1956, the son of rabbi Lionel and Freida Mirvis.

 His father was the rabbi of the Claremont and the Wynberg Hebrew Congregations in Cape Town, as well as Muizenberg Shul in the Western Cape; he also served as rabbi in Benoni for a time, during which Mirvis attended local schools.
 Mirvis says his father preached against the apartheid system, and visited political prisoners held on Robben Island, while his mother was the principal of the Athlone teacher training college, which was then the country's sole college for training black pre-school teachers.
 His grandfather, Lazar Mirvis, was a Jewish minister in Johannesburg.

 Mirvis's cousin is the American novelist, Tova Mirvis.
 His nephew Shlomo Mirvis is married to Shira Marili Mirvis, the first woman to serve as the spiritual leader of an Orthodox synagogue in Israel.

 Mirvis attended Herzlia High School in Cape Town from 1968 to 1973.
 After moving to Israel in 1973, Mirvis studied at Yeshivat Kerem B'Yavneh from 1973 to 1976 and Yeshivat Har Etzion, in the West Bank Israeli settlement of Alon Shvut, from 1976 to 1978.
 He studied at Machon Ariel in Jerusalem from 1978 to 1980 and received his rabbinic ordination there.
 At the same time, Mirvis obtained a BA in education and classical Hebrew from the University of South Africa and received certification from Yaakov Herzog Teachers College as a high school teacher in Israel.

 Mirvis has a deep interest in chazanut and has studied voice and Jewish cantorial music in Jerusalem.
 He has also been certified as a shochet and mohel.
-He is a supporter of Tottenham Hotspur.